mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 This means that `+` has type `a -> a -> a`, where `a` has to be a numeric type.
 So it's a function that accepts two parameters of numeric type `a` and returns the result of the same type.

+I hope that at this point it makes sense why it is beneficial for `+` operator to have such an abstract definition.
+A clear benefit `+` has over our custom `add` function is that `+` works on *any* numeric type.
+No matter if it's `Integer`, `Int`, or any other type that somehow represents a number - `+` can be used on it.
+Meanwhile our `add` function works literally only on `Integer` types.
+For example, if you try to call it on - very similar - `Int` numbers, the call will fail.

+So you can see that complexity introduced in number types doesn't come out of nowhere.
+It keeps the code typesafe, while still allowing a huge flexibility.
+Types might seem complex, but this makes writing actual implementations a breeze.

 #### Partial Application

 Let's go back to the type of `add` function, which is probably still friendlier to read at this point.